psittacine/Unity-Multiple-Choice-Quiz/README.md

 * ~Answers to be selected together and then submitted~ - commit 7/15/18
 * ~Question pools by category.~ - commit 7/18/18
 * ~Variable timing/difficulty.~ - commit 7/24/18
-*  At the end, review questions answered incorrectly. - Back on the menu, boys!
-Found a bug, hunting aggressively.
+* ~At the end, review questions answered incorrectly.~ - Bug squashed 8/10/18.
 * ~List question count during quiz.~ - commit 7/25/18
 * ~List number of questions at menu screen based on categories chosen.~ - commit 7/25/18
 * ~Settings menu at MenuScreen.~ - commit 7/28/18